 Any mechanism we draw for this reaction would likewise have to account for this fact.
 What could be going on such that tertiary substrates are faster than primary?

-Third Clue – This Elimination Reaction Competes with the SN1 Reaction
+4. The Third Clue About The Mechanism Of The E1 Elimination Reaction: It Competes with the SN1 Reaction

 A final interesting clue about the mechanism of this reaction concerns the by-products that are often obtained.
 For instance, when the alkyl halide below is subjected to these reaction conditions, we do obtain the expected elimination product.
 However, we also get substitution reactions in the product mix as well.
 Remember – substitution reactions involve breakage of C-(leaving group) and formation of C-(nucleophile).
 What makes this particular starting alkyl halide particularly interesting is that the carbon attached to Br is a stereocenter.
 And if we start with a single enantiomer of starting material here, we note that the substitution product formed is a mixture of stereoisomers.
 Note that both inversion and retention of stereochemistry at the stereocenter has occurred.